 The middle part of my survey asked a series of questions better understand viewing habits.
 In hindsight, this part didn’t really have that much to do with the main research question, but I was curious.
 The results are as follows:

-- 87% found commercials to be interfering (I don’t…I kinda like the break to digest what I just saw and check Twitter….)
+- 87% found commercials to be interfering (I don’t…I kind of like the break to digest what I just saw and check Twitter….)

 - 58% dislike waiting for a show and of that 58% as a whole, 47% said it was because they just liked keeping up.
 Though I found this very ironic considering that Netflix and DVDs and basically anything except a television set means waiting sometimes months for the season/episode to be released.